runchise/batch.dart/README.md

 When defining a simple sequential process, all that is required is to define a class that extends `Task` and implements the `execute` method.

-It is also easy to define a scheduled job: define a process to generate a `ScheduledJob` in a class that implements `ScheduledJobBuilder` and pass it to the `nextSchedule` method of `BatchApplication`.
+It is also easy to define a scheduled job: define a process to generate a `ScheduledJob` in a class that implements `ScheduledJobBuilder` and pass it to the `addSchedule` method of `BatchApplication`.

 **_Example_**